zulip/zulip/docs/analytics.md

 - Not storing rows when the value is 0.
 An hourly user stat would otherwise collect 24 * 365 * roughly .5MB per db row = 4GB of data per user per year, most of whose values are 0.
-A related note is to be cautious about adding gauge queries, since gauge measurements are typically non-zero rather than being typically zero.
+A related note is to be cautious about adding queries that are typically non-0 instead of being typically 0.

 ## Backend Testing